juanippo/ResPyrAR/README.md

     reducer:

   Optional; An ee.Reducer that defines the reduction method.
+By default set to ee.Reducer.mean(), which calculates the mean of the specified region.

     scale:

   Optional; A number that defines the nominal scale in meters of the projection to work in.
+By default set to 1000.

     crs:

   Optional; An ee.Projection or EPSG string ('EPSG:5070') that defines the projection to work in.
+By default set to 'EPSG:4326'.

     bestEffort:

   Optional; A Boolean indicator for whether to use a larger scale if the geometry contains too many pixels at the given scale for the operation to succeed.
+By default set to True.

     maxPixels:

   Optional; A number specifying the maximum number of pixels to reduce.
+By default set to 1e13.

     tileScale:

   Optional; A number representing the scaling factor used to reduce aggregation tile size; using a larger tileScale (e.g. 2 or 4) may enable computations that run out of memory with the default.
+By default set to 4.

 **Returns:**